dotlang/language/doc/RFE.md

-? - The concept of process mailbox means a lot of stuff in the background. replaces it with something like a channel object which we can send to or receive from functions
+? - The concept of process mailbox means a lot of stuff in the background. replaces it with something like a channel object which we can send to or receive from functions but what about `select`? notations we need:
+1. define a channel with no or some buffer:
+  `ch = 0`, `ch = [0,0,0]`
+  `ch_r, ch_w = makeChannel(0) #or 1 or n`
+2. read from channel: `ch_r(timeout_ms)`
+3. write to channel `ch_w(data, timeout_ms)`
+4. close channel: call `dispose`
+5. select: idea: don't do it yourself, give developer primitives and let him (or std) handle that if we make read, tryRead, and write, tryWrite, then what? so, tryRead will reutrn nothing if cannot read. or the data read tryWrite will return nothing if cannot write. or the data written then user can use these to write their own select. or, we can provide a helper too. this will also enable us to write our own default case: a function that always does the job. what if we cannot close a channel? you can signal (using another channel) that this channel is no longer valid. and stop reading from the channel. we want to make it simple and minimal.
+`ch_r, ch_w = makeChannel(size, identifier)`

+? - Should we make `dispose` more built-in?
+`dispose(x)`
+`x = ` no x is suppose to be immutable.
+`_ = x`
+`nothing = x`
+`x = nothing`
+but isn't this against immutability? what if another thread is using x?
+I think you should not be able to dispose anything.
+Just some specific functions that can be used to close a file, ... and they are typed, so you cannot call them with any other type

+? - If underscore has no meaning, why not ban it? so underscore will be for destruction and lambda creation so putting `_` at the beginning of a binding/type name can have a special meaning? or it can be banned.